Offer In Compromise

 Tax Resolution (Offer in Compromise)

-A tax resolution is a special program that the IRS has developed for people to manage their delinquent taxes.
+A tax resolution is a special program that the IRS has developed for people to manage their delinquent taxes through offer in compromise.
 It is, in essence, a program that allows a person to renegotiate their delinquent tax amount with the IRS for a more manageable amount, similar to a delinquent tax reduction or forgiveness program.
 It is designed to help people get up-to-date quicker, if they meet a certain few requirements.
 But what are these requirements?

 Offer In Compromise Qualifying Conditions